hadley/adv-r/docs-function.md

   important pieces.

-* `@docType package` to indicate that it's documentation for a package and `@aliases lubridate package-lubridate` so users can find it using either standard form.
+* `@docType package` to indicate that it's documentation for a package and `@aliases lubridate lubridate-package` so users can find it using either standard form.

 * `@name` is needed because we're not documenting a real object, and that's